 Academic progress will be closely monitored through regular progress reporting, in addition to the usual testing and reporting procedure.
 If students fail to reach the required standard in the end of Year 12 examinations they may not be able to continue to study that subject in Year 13.

-The Outset Youth Action Programme has become an increasingly important part of the Sixth Form curriculum.
+The volunteering programme has become an increasingly important part of the Sixth Form curriculum.
 Students are involved in a number of activities, including working in the local hospital, our Junior School, in charity shops and with children with disabilities and the elderly.

 Students in our Sixth Form often participate in musical events at the School including the senior choir and instrumental works.
 They are also active participants in school drama productions and help with a variety of tasks such as stage management.